Count-Based Exploration with the Successor Representation: Related Work

-Conversely, there are not many model-free approaches with proven sample-complexity bounds~\citep[e.g.,][]{Strehl06}, but there are multiple model-free algorithms for exploration that actually work in large domains~\citep[e.g.,][]{Stadie15,Bellemare16,Ostrovski17,Plappert18}.
-Among these algorithms, the use of pseudo-counts through density models is the closest to ours~\citep{Bellemare16,Ostrovski17}.
+Conversely, there are not many model-free approaches with proven sample-complexity bounds (e.g., \citeauthor{Strehl06} \citeyear{Strehl06}), but there are multiple model-free algorithms for exploration that actually work in large domains~(e.g., \citeauthor{Bellemare16} \citeyear{Bellemare16}; \citeauthor{Ostrovski17} \citeyear{Ostrovski17}; \citeauthor{Plappert18} \citeyear{Plappert18}; \citeauthor{Burda19} \citeyear{Burda19}).
+Among these algorithms, the use of pseudo-counts through density models is the closest to ours~\cite{Bellemare16,Ostrovski17}.
 Inspired by those papers we used the mixed Monte-Carlo return as a target in the update rule.
-In Section~\ref{sec:evaluation} we have shown that our algorithm performs generally as well as these approaches without requiring a density model.
-Importantly, \citet{Martin17} had already shown that counting activations of fixed, handcrafted features in Atari 2600 games leads to good exploration behavior.
-Nevertheless, by using the SSR we are not only counting \emph{learned} features but we are also implicitly capturing the induced transition dynamics.
+In Section~\ref{sec:evaluation} we showed that our algorithm at least matches these approaches while being simpler by not requiring a density model.
+Importantly, \citeauthor{Martin17}~(\citeyear{Martin17}) had already shown that counting activations of fixed, handcrafted features in Atari 2600 games leads to good exploration behavior.
+Nevertheless, by using the SR we are not only counting \emph{learned} features but we are also implicitly capturing the induced transition dynamics.

-Finally, the SR has already been used in the context of exploration.
-However, it was used to help the agent learn how to act in a higher level of abstraction in order to navigate through the state space faster \citep{Machado17,Machado18b}.
-Such an approach has led to impressive results in the tabular case but only anecdotal evidence about its scalability has been provided when the idea was applied to large domains such as Atari 2600 games.
-Importantly, the work developed by \citet{Machado18b}, \citet{Kulkarni16} and \citet{Oh15} are the main motivation for the neural network architecture presented here. \citet{Oh15} have shown how one can predict the next screen given the current observation and action (our auxiliary task), while \citet{Machado18b} and \citet{Kulkarni16} have proposed different architectures for learning the successor representation from raw pixels.